dankgarlic1/SummarizeMyPDF/README.md

 ---

-Feel free to explore the project, and enjoy using **Summarize My PDF AI**! ✨
+Feel free to explore the project, but don’t get too attached to it just yet – it’s almost there! 🚀

+---